Class Geometry

 Apply(ICoordinateFilter)

-Performs an operation with or on this Geometry
+Performs an operation with or on this Geometry's coordinates.

 public abstract void Apply(ICoordinateFilter filter)